pegasus-data/halofs/readme.md

 # Commerce and Incentive Mechanism
 We have extended HaloFS to have it's own economic incentive mechanism by using blockchain technology.
 A FileSystem Operator who wants to expose their own HaloFS on the global network can have incentives by either participating or being selected to host either a replication or the main host.

+**This feature is currently in heavy development as of the moment.**

 # Contributing
 We welcome any contributors who can evaluate and do performance test in our platform.
 For more information, email us at info@proofsys.io